undaldotorg/undal/doc/zmq.md

 ## Remarks

-From the perspective of bitcoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into bitcoind directly.
+From the perspective of undald, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into undald directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it